-However, for those interested in how the 8 Basic Plot Elements, as described in the article "How to Create a Plot Outline in 8 Easy Steps," work in It's a Wonderful Life, I'll summarize them as well.
+However, for those interested in how the 8 Basic Plot Elements, as described in the article "How to Outline a Plot in 8 Easy Steps," work in It's a Wonderful Life, I'll summarize them as well.
 You'll notice that Dramatica assigns them labels similar to many of the signposts.

 1. Story Goal: The Future